- About Us

-The Annual Charter Day at the Capitol event brings hundreds of charter school supporters together to stand up for the diversity, innovation, passion and success that Michigan's charter schools offer students across the state.
-In 2020, in response to the COVID-19 pandemic, we went 100% virtual with our event, bringing you a great lineup of speakers, a student performance and the same opportunity to connect with the MI Charter family, from the safety of your home.
+The annual Charter Day at the Capitol event brings hundreds of charter school supporters together to stand up for the diversity, innovation, passion and success that Michigan's charter schools offer students across the state.
+Last year, in response to the COVID-19 pandemic, we went 100% virtual with our event, inviting key charter educators, lawmakers and advocates as our virtual speakers.

 This year, many health and safety concerns still remain - and rather than simply doing another virtual event, we are adapting our "day" celebration to an entire WEEK in which charter advocates can share their stories and engage their elected officials in a safe way.
 Scroll down to check out the fun we have planned for each day of National Charter Schools Week 2021, which takes place from May 10 - 14, 2021.

 The first day of our week-long celebration will include an emphasis on organizing in-district activities with local legislators, whether those are in-person school visits or virtual school visits.
 While MAPSA will be focusing on a handful of key legislative districts, we HIGHLY encourage charters statewide to coordinate these school visits to help build relationships with your local elected officials.

 CTA - learn how to schedule your school visit like a pro!